AardhynLavender/Quiz-API/README.md

 Create a `new app`, following the standard prompts.

-Once created, head over to `Settings > Config Vars`, and add all the environment variables ( you _can_ leave out NODE_ENV ).
+Once created, head over to `Settings > Config Vars`, and add all the environment variables ( you _can_ leave out `NODE_ENV` ).

 Under `Deploy > Deployment Method` use the `GitHub` option, and enter the name of your forked repository. ( if you have not already setup Heroku with GitHub, there may be some extra steps to getting this link working )

 Enable automatic deploys, and thats it!

-> Note, if your using a new Database for this deployed app, you might need to load it locally, and run a migration on it.
+> Note, if your using a new Database for this deployed app, you will need to load it locally, and run a migration on it.

 ## License